Experience Harmony at the Japanese Friendship Bell in San Diego

 The Japanese Friendship Bell in San Diego is a stunning symbol of international friendship, gifted by Yokohama, Japan, to commemorate the sister city relationship between San Diego and Yokohama.
 Located in the serene environment of Shelter Island, this bronze bell stands as a testament to cultural exchange and peace.
 It is a place where friends can come together to appreciate the tranquility and beauty of traditional Japanese design, surrounded by lush gardens and trees.
 The bell is rung on special occasions, such as New Year's Eve and the anniversary of San Diego's incorporation, making it a unique spot for cultural events and reflection.
 Visitors can enjoy the peaceful atmosphere and participate in the annual bell-ringing ceremony, embracing the spirit of amity and harmony between nations.

-Here's what people think of Japanese Friendship Bell
+What people think of Japanese Friendship Bell, based on reviews

 As of recent, Japanese Friendship Bell holds a 4.6-star rating based on 239 reviews.